What are categories?

 - If you want to change the template used for items in the category, click the Template button in the category registry, select a new template from the template registry and choose Accept

 - To delete a category, choose Delete in the category registry

-- To decide if template should be applied automatically when moving items into the category , use auto-apply button
+- To decide if a template should be applied automatically when moving items into the category , use the Auto-Apply checkbox

 It is not recommended to change Root or Hook manually (unless you fully understand the way SuperMemo builds category folders under the category root).
 Choosing it wrongly may result in an unexpected rearrangement of your entire knowledge tree (SuperMemo rebuilds the category tree when you add too many elements to its hook node).